 A diamond’s features are intrinsic in the stone, but the skill and precision of an expert cutter can significantly influence its value.

-Calderoni deals exclusively with round brilliant-cut diamonds, characterized by at least 57 facets that are arranged in a precise order, in order to optimise the light received and radiated by the stone.
+Calderoni mainly deals with round brilliant-cut diamonds, characterized by at least 57 facets that are arranged in a precise order, in order to optimise the light received and radiated by the stone.
 Brilliant-cut diamonds are split into three main sections: crown, girdle, pavilion.

 TABLEThe extended facet at the center of the crown of a polished diamond.
 The shape of the table varies according to the cut of the diamond.
 The table is octagonal in a brilliant cut diamond.